ironcore-dev/ironcore/docs/development/testing.md

 difference now is, that you have a working controller manager in the background which is reacting on changes in the Kubernetes API which you can access via the `k8sClient` to create or modify your resources.

-For more information on the `envtest` setup please consult the [Kubebuilder](https://book.kubebuilder.io/reference/envtest.html) documentation on CRD testing.
+More information on the envtest setup you can find in the CRD testing section here: [Kubebuilder](https://book.kubebuilder.io/reference/envtest.html)

 ## Running Tests

-A test run can be executed via
+Test run can be executed via:

 ```shell
 make test